-These basic tips will help you collect clean geo-location data sets during or possibly after your fieldwork.
+These basic tips will help you collect and clean geo-location data sets during or possibly after your fieldwork.
 With this data, you will be able to create layered maps that display relationships among selected locations, and in connection with the wide variety of other data sets that you might create or obtain (e.g. census, health, real estate activity, etc.) for the same areas.

 Generating Geocoded Data Sets for Excel or Google Sheets